em2prashant/Yolov3-SORT_on_FLIR_Dataset/README.md

 <a href = "https://github.com/jainpulkit54">Pulkit Jain</a>

 ## Description:
 In this repository, a <a href = "https://pjreddie.com/media/files/papers/YOLOv3.pdf">"YOLOv3: An Incremental Improvement"</a> detector has been trained on the open sourced <a href = "https://www.flir.in/oem/adas/adas-dataset-form/">FLIR Dataset</a>.
-Apart from training a detector, the task was also to track the detected objects which was carried out using the <a href = "https://arxiv.org/pdf/1602.00763.pdf">"Simple Online and Realtime Tracking"</a> algorithm.
+Apart from training the detector, the task was also to track the detected objects which was carried out using the <a href = "https://arxiv.org/pdf/1602.00763.pdf">"Simple Online and Realtime Tracking"</a> algorithm.
 The mAP obtained for the "YOLOv3" detector trained on the "FLIR Dataset" is tabulated as follows:

 |Model | Class Number | Class Name | Average Precision|